coderefinery/manuals/roles-overview.md

 * Does necessary preparation and attends the workshop
 * More info: {ref}`Learners section <toc-learners>`

-### team leader
+### Team leader

-team leaders are only a small step above learners.
+Team leaders are only a small step above learners.
 They aren't expected to know everything, but mainly keep their breakout rooms on track - they could even be a slightly more confident learner.